annahauk/cs-546/README.md

 - Linux (Ubuntu/Debian): `sudo apt-get install poppler-data poppler-utils`
 - MacOS (Homebrew): `brew install poppler`

+## Seeding the database
+This will allow you to populate your database with realistic data to emulate real-world use of this website.
+Once your mongodb database is up and running, create a database with the name `CS546_Group1_gitMatches` and initial collection `users`.
+After this is done, you can run `npm run seed`, which will populate the database.

 ## Running the project
 Once all of the project dependencies are set up (and mongodb is running), you can start the project with `npm start`